HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 {{ figure_markup(
   image="open-graph-usage-by-year-mobile.png",
-  caption="Open Graph usage by year (mobile)", description="Bar chart showing `og:image` was used on 37% of mobile sites in 2021 and 39% in 2022, `og:image:width` on 13% and 14% respectively, `og:image:height` on 13% and 14%, `og:image:secure_url` on 6% and 6%, `og:image:type` on 2% and 5%, and finally `og:image:alt` on 2% of mobile sites in 2021 and 3% in 2022.",
+  caption="Open Graph usage by year (mobile)", description="Bar chart showing `og:image` was used on 37% of mobile pages in 2021 and 39% in 2022, `og:image:width` on 13% and 14% respectively, `og:image:height` on 13% and 14%, `og:image:secure_url` on 6% and 6%, `og:image:type` on 2% and 5%, and finally `og:image:alt` on 2% of mobile pages in 2021 and 3% in 2022.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRr8oRb8NNs5MbpPpDi7QSsTUTPQL_vxQtQvmn52qGk97gpNhJIHa8VF0x5ZJtWXAFuEbDFZQB6TIuN/pubchart?oid=1953710107&format=interactive",
   sheets_gid="1452747230",
   sql_file="open_graph_types.sql"